 }

-Now add method that will write into file if particular text is present else display so primarily an upsert operation.
+Now add method that will write into file if text is present else display so primarily an upsert operation.
 This method will make use of EnterUpgradeableReadLock which can be used to upgrade to write lock conditionally.
 This method implementation will look below

 private void ReadorUpdateFile()